ondateta/wikipedia_inspired_app/README.md

-# Instagram Clone skeleton app built with Teta with 1 prompt
+# Wikipedia inspired app built with Teta in 1 hour and 20 minutes

 - Built with Teta
 - With just one prompt: "Make an Instagram clone.
 Local only"